 Retained earning breakpoint is the level of capital that the company can raise without issuing new common stock.
-It is the highest point company can raise capital before the capital structure is changed.
-We will require to issue additional common stock when the company excess this point.
-It means that the company will covert the remaining retain earnings to raise the fund, it will not impact the percentage of current shareholders as the retained earnings consist of all shareholder percentages.
+It is the highest point company can raise capital before changing the capital structure.
+We will require to issue additional common stock when the company exceeds this point.
+It means that the company will covert the remaining retained earnings to raise the fund, it will not impact the percentage of current shareholders as the retained earnings consist of all shareholder percentages.

-When we equity structure change, the existing shareholders will lose control over the company as we have to give up some percentage for new shareholders.
+When we change the equity structure, the existing shareholders will lose control over the company as we have to give up some percentage for new shareholders.
 Moreover, it will impact our cost of capital as well.
-By using the retain earning, the company will use the previous profit to finance for new projects which are also known as an equity investment.
-This money supposes to transfer to shareholders in terms of dividends, but the company uses to invest for more profit in the future.
+By using the retained earnings, the company will use the previous profit to finance new projects which is also known as an equity investment.
+This money supposes to transfer to shareholders in terms of dividends, but the company uses it to invest for more profit in the future.
 At the same time, it also increases the share price as well.